amplitude/amplitude-docs/content/collections/analytics/en/ask-amplitude.md

 ### How can I get more accurate responses?

 The best way to improve your responses from Ask Amplitude is with good data quality.
-For example, always label your events events cleanly and clearly, and include descriptions.
+For example, always label your events cleanly and clearly, and include descriptions.
 Use Amplitude's Data Assistant and other data governance tools to help keep your taxonomy clean.

 Otherwise, declarative statements of intent that use the specific terminology tend to work best.
 For example:
 - "Create a chart of total event counts for A, B, and C."